Sujal-2820/Satpura-Bio/PROJECT_OVERVIEW.md

 2. User pays 30% amount → transaction verified → order confirmed
 3. Payment status = "Partial Paid"

-### Step 5: Order Assignment
+### Step 5: Order Assignment & Partial Fulfillment

-1. Backend verifies stock from vendor:
+1. Backend verifies stock from vendor for each item in the order:
-   - If vendor has stock → vendor receives order notification
+   - **Full Availability**: If vendor has all items in stock → vendor receives order notification → vendor accepts and fulfills
-   - If vendor doesn't have stock → vendor must mark "Not Available" with reason → order gets escalated to Admin
+   - **No Availability**: If vendor doesn't have any items → vendor marks "Not Available" with reason → entire order escalated to Admin
+   - **Partial Availability**: If vendor has some items but not all:
+     - Vendor can accept items that are in stock (sufficient quantity)
+     - Vendor rejects items that are out of stock or insufficient quantity
+     - System automatically splits the order:
+       - **Vendor Order**: Items accepted by vendor (vendor fulfills from local stock)
+       - **Admin Order**: Items rejected/escalated (admin fulfills from master warehouse)
+     - Both orders are tracked separately but linked to the original order
+     - User receives notification about partial fulfillment with details of which items will come from vendor and which from admin
-2. Admin arranges delivery via master warehouse
+2. Admin arranges delivery via master warehouse for escalated items
+3. User may receive deliveries from both vendor and admin separately, or combined delivery can be arranged

 ### Step 6: Order Delivery & Remaining Payment